How to Have an Epic Miami to Key West Road Trip: 5 Day Itinerary

 The Waterfront Brewery is a great spot to enjoy a drink with waterfront views.
 The brewery is huge with two levels and even has some arcade games in the back.
 They also have an extensive beer and food menu.
 I enjoyed the passionfruit shandy, which was light and refreshing.

 Hidden behind Hanks’ Bar, you’ll find an airstream serving a unique combination of hot dogs, burgers and poke bowls.
 Garbo’s was featured on Diners, Drive-ins and Dives and the food is full of flavor.
 I enjoyed the vegetarian poke bowl packed with veggies and rice, while my partner enjoyed the kogi dog.
 Inside of Hank’s, you’ll see a photo wall of all the dogs who have visited.
 There is also often live music at Hank’s and it's a fun place to hang out.

 Be sure to make time to watch the sunset in Key West, they have some of the best sunsets around!
+Plus, this has to be one of the best things to do in the Florida Keys.
 A sunset celebration occurs every night in Mallory Square.
 At the celebration, you’ll see a variety of street performers, food vendors and many people who have come to watch the sunset over the water.
 Bring cash to tip the performers and enjoy magic, fire tricks and all sorts of things as you wait for the sun to go down.

 If you want a seat on the wall for an unobstructed sunset view, go early to grab a spot.
 The celebrations tend to be crowded but a lot of fun if you enjoy a festival atmosphere.